haoadoreorange/when-json-met-bigint/README.md

 [here](https://github.com/theia-ide/tsp-typescript-client/pull/37).
 That PR has an interesting approach which this solution is inspired from.

-In order to overcome the limitation, we need an API for users to decide per case & per field whether it should be `bigint` or `number`.
+In order to overcome the limitation, we need a parser's API so that users can specify per case & per field whether it should be `bigint` or `number`.
 This API is exposed through a schema-like object.
 Its type is defined as following;

 ```typescript
 type Schema =